 These questions can be very valuable, but you should also be cautious since responses may be sparse and not representative of program participants.
 In particular, critical responses may be unrepresentatively positive or negative.
 In general, participants may or may not put a lot effort into answering open-ended questions, depending on a variety of factors not necessarily related to program content or quality.

 Finally, collecting demographic data of questionnaire respondents can be useful for interpreting and understanding responses for other questions.
-Demographic data may include profession or stakeholder group; current practices; or age, grade, sex, etc.
+Demographic data may include profession or stakeholder group; current practices; or age, grade, gender, etc.

 Forms of responses

-Answers to questions may be in the form of yes/no, multiple choice, ordered response (Likert), or open-ended.
+Answers to questions may be in the form of yes/no, multiple choice, ordered response (Likert item), or open-ended.

 The statistical analysis of these different forms of answers will vary.
 This will be unpacked over the course of this book.